pingcap/docs/tidb-cloud/connect-via-standard-connection.md

 To connect to a Dedicated Tier cluster via standard connection, perform the following steps:

+1. Open the overview page of the target cluster.

-1. Navigate to the [**Clusters**](https://tidbcloud.com/console/clusters) page and choose your target project on the top of the left navigation bar.
+    1. Log in to the [TiDB Cloud console](https://tidbcloud.com/).
+    2. If you have multiple projects, choose a target project in the left navigation pane.
+Otherwise, skip this step.
+    3. In the row of your target cluster, click the cluster name.

-2. Locate your cluster, and click **Connect** in the upper-right corner of the cluster area.
-A connection dialog box is displayed.
+2. Click **Connect** in the upper-right corner.
+A connection dialog is displayed.

 3. Create a traffic filter for the cluster.
 Traffic filter is a list of IPs and CIDR addresses that are allowed to access TiDB Cloud via a SQL client.